 afh_scan_intervals.
 (If interference is still found on the channel, the blocking is prolonged, i.e., unblocking of a channel needs 8 consecutive measurements with no interference detected.)

 After each sweep, a new channel map is created based on the interference measurements.
-If the channel map has changed, the master device sends the new channel map to all slaves, using the channel map update process.
+If the channel map has changed, the central device sends the new channel map to all slaves, using the channel map update process.
 Slaves cannot initiate channel map update.

 ah_scan_interval is set to 1 second by default and the sweep of the 40 channels takes around 10 ms, which means an additive energy consumption of ca. 240 uW.